sbraicu/calisti_lab/02-visualise.md

 ![topology 1](images/topology_1.png)

 The nodes in the graph are services or workloads, while the arrows represent network connections between different services.
 This is based on Istio metrics retrieved from Prometheus.
-You can click and zoom into the services and note how the traffic protocols along with the rps (requests per second) are also shown in the topology view.
+You can click and zoom into the services and note how the traffic protocols along with the RPS (requests per second) are also shown in the topology view.

 For certain services like MySQL and PostgreSQL, protocol-specific metrics normally not available in Istio are also shown, for example, sessions or transactions per second.